Towards multiloop local renormalization within Causal Loop-Tree Duality

 \section{Acknowledgements}

 This article is dedicated to the memory of Stefano Catani, one of the most prominent contemporary scientists in the field of theoretical high-energy physics and the original developer of the Loop-Tree Duality formalism.
 We would like to thank Germ\'an Rodrigo, Roger Hern\'andez-Pinto and Leandro Cieri for the fruitful discussion about Loop-Tree Duality and for providing us very useful comments about the manuscript.
 This work was supported by the Spanish Government (Agencia Estatal de Investigaci\'on MCIN/AEI/ 10.13039/501100011033) Grants No. PID2019-105439GB-C22, PID2020-114473GB-I00, PID2022-141910NB-I00 and Generalitat Valenciana Grants No. PROMETEO/2021/071 and ASFAE2022/009.
-GS is partially supported by H2020-MSCA-COFUND USAL4EXCELLENCE-PROOPI-391 project under grant agreement No 101034371.
+GS is partially supported by EU Horizon 2020 research and innovation programme STRONG-2020 project under Grant Agreement No. 824093 and H2020-MSCA-COFUND USAL4EXCELLENCE-PROOPI-391 project under Grant Agreement No 101034371.